Traceability

 Tier Three

 In this tier, raw materials are turned into fibers.
 For example, it’s where cotton lint is turned into yarn and where livestock are slaughtered for their hides.
-In this tier, fibers undergo spinning, dying, weaving, and other processes that prepare them to become materials in Tier Two.
-Most brands don’t have very much contact with or visibility over Tier Three suppliers, let alone report on them.
+In this tier, fibers undergo spinning, dying, weaving, and other processes that prepare them to become materials in Tier 2.
+Most brands don’t have very much contact with or visibility over Tier 3 suppliers, let alone report on them.

 Risks